 What is Functional Medicine

-In contrast with that of the conventional medicine approach, which strives to diagnose disease and identify drug treatment, Functional Medicine takes an individualised approach to the treatment of disease by focusing on the identification and treatment of the sources of a person’s dis-ease.
+In contrast with that of the conventional medicine approach, which strives to diagnose disease and identify drug treatment, Functional Medicine takes an individualised approach to the treatment of disease by focusing on the identification and treatment of the sources of a person’s dis-ease to achieve optimal health.

-Functional Medicine’s focus on the patient seeks to treat individuals experiencing disease as having symptoms, loss or dysfunction and imbalances.
+Functional Medicine focuses on the patient and seeks to treat the individual experiencing disease, having symptoms, loss or dysfunction and imbalances.
 The treatment uses a diverse toolkit covering nutritional, exercise, lifestyle counselling, stress reduction techniques, alongside supplementation and conventional medication (if required).

-While conventional medical treatment is generally very effective in the treatment of acute disease, infection and trauma, it struggles with effective treatment of chronic disease.
-Chronic conditions (e.g. Auto-immune disorders, Chronic Fatigue, Gastrointestinal issues and chronic musculoskeletal and neurological conditions) which rob their sufferers of quality of life are finding greater treatment success through Functional Medicine’s comprehensive, systemic approach.
+While traditional medical treatment is generally very effective in the treatment of acute disease, infection and trauma, it struggles with effective treatment of chronic disease.
+Chronic conditions (e.g. Auto-immune disorders, Chronic Fatigue, Gastrointestinal issues and chronic musculoskeletal and neurological conditions) which rob their sufferers of quality of life are finding greater treatment success through complementary and alternative medicine such as functional medicine’s comprehensive, systemic approach.

-Chronic health conditions respond to the Functional Medicine approach which focuses on identifying and adding what is missing in the body and removing anything that prevents the body from achieving vital health.
+Chronic health conditions respond to the Functional Medicine approach where the functional medicine practitioner focuses on identifying and adding what is missing in the body and removing anything that prevents the body from achieving vital health.

 7 Principles of Functional Medicine

-This extended toolkit provides patients with the tools and support for truly sustainable health and lasting vitality.
+- Traditional Medicine, Eastern, integrative & alternative medicine combined for a holistic approach – This extended toolkit provides patients with the tools and support for truly sustainable health to include mind body and spirit.

-Functional Medicine aims to return the body to a state of vitality and provides the patient with the tools to maintain it.
+- Health and wellness not just a lack of disease – Functional Medicine aim to return the body to a state of vitality and provides the patient with the tools to maintain it.

 By following the principles of Functional Medicine Dr Stavy treats patients in a methodical and supportive way.